nushell/nushell.github.io/contributor-book/plugins.md

 On Windows, this has a similar pattern of `nu_plugin_*.exe` or `nu_plugin_*.bat`.

 Once a matching file has been discovered, Nu will invoke the file and pass to it the first JSON-RPC command: Signature.
-The plugin then replies with the signature of the plugin, which, once deserialize, is identical to the signature commands use.
+The plugin then replies with the signature of the plugin, which, once deserialized, is identical to the signature commands use.

 Nu continues in this way until it has traveled across all directories in the path.